Reading time: 5 min.

 How can you tell if Minoxidil is working?

-It takes around two months to see initial regrowth after you start using Minoxidil, and a further two to four months to see sustained regrowth.
+It takes around two months to see initial regrowth after you start using Minoxidil, and a further two to four months to see sustained hair regrowth.

 Derma rolling for hair growth may increase Minoxidil absorption rates, accelerating the rate of hair growth when you use these treatments in combination [4].